How should a wife handle disrespect in marriage?

 Wife, I am pretty sure your husband has some growing to do: my chat here doesn’t mean he’s acting right.

 Consider this post a chat between two friends; wrestling through a testy question, trying to make sure we are dealing with the possible log in our own eye and figuring out how pride plays into our responses and how we can better respond when we feel slighted.

-If you are facing significant disrespect (not slight discourtesy,) read this post My Husband Has No Respect For Me or My Feelings – 6 Things To Do
+If you’re facing significant disrespect (not a slight discourtesy, the focus of this post,) please read this post My Husband Has No Respect For Me or My Feelings – 6 Things To Do

 The under-reacting wife